Lay Minister Licence (Honorary and Paid)

 - Anglican Church of Australia the National Register Check.
 (This check is undertaken by the Bishop’s Office, no form needs to be completed.)

-- Referees Screening Questionnaire – It is the responsibility of applicants to send their referees (listed in the Referees Section of the SMC Questionnaire) a copy of the Referees Screening Questionnaire for completion.
+- Safe Ministry Referee Form – Ordained Ministry, Paid, Licensed Church Worker – It is the responsibility of applicants to send their referees (listed in the Referees Section of the SMC Questionnaire) a copy of the Safe Ministry Referee Form for completion.

 - AFP National Police Check (NPC) Application Form and Diocesan Instruction Sheet